weberjn/org.openhab.automation.javascripting/README.md

 * When the openHAB ScriptFileWatcher detects a new .java File in conf/automation/jsr223 it is loaded, compiled into memory, parsed for @Rule annotations and the rules are activated.
 Then the onLoad() method is executed.

 * Java Rules do not see other rule classes.
 Each one has its own ClassLoader.
+This is an consequence of the way openHAB JSR223 and the Java ScriptEngine work, each script is loaded separately and so has its own memory classloader.

 * you can use libraries if you package them as [OSGI bundles](#library-code).